 - If you have difficulty urinating or loss of control over bowel movements

-- Pain that starts in your back, goes down your leg, to below your knee
+- Pain that starts in your back, and goes down your leg, to below your knee

 - Unexplained fever